mountain-pass/waychaser/PRODUCT.md

 ## Problem

-REST APIs that use HATEOAS allow for extreamly loose coupling, which is awesome, but actualy using them can be quite hard when your starting out.
+REST APIs that use HATEOAS allow for extremely loose coupling, which is awesome, but actually using them can be quite hard when your starting out.
 This library makes it easier.

 ### Eureka moment

-Whenever I get a good base client working, it's awesome, but getting to that first step is quite hard and get's in the way of getting the functionality your are trying to build working, which is why it's often easier to just tightly couple on the operation you need to use.
+Whenever I get a good base client working, it's awesome, but getting to that first step is quite hard and gets in the way of getting the functionality your are trying to build working, which is why it's often easier to just tightly couple on the operation you need to use.

 The biggest eureka moment for me, was when I was asked to create a simple demo using a HATEOAS API I had written, and rather than "doing it right", it was just easier to tightly couple and call it done.